 The overlying soil is assumed to contribute nothing to the support of the load imposed on the pier.

-Straight-Shaft Side wall Shear Pier
+2. Straight-shaft side wall Shear Pier

-Straight-shaft sidewall friction piers pass through overburden soils that are assumed to carry none of the load and penetrate far enough into an assigned bearing stratum to develop design load capacity by side-wall friction between the pier and bearing stratum.
+Straight-shaft sidewall friction piers pass through overburdened soils that are assumed to carry none of the load and penetrate far enough into an assigned bearing stratum to develop design load capacity by side-wall friction between the pier and bearing stratum.

-Straight-Shaft Pier With Both Sidewall Shera and End Bearing
+3. Straight-Shaft Pier With Both Sidewall Shera and End Bearing

 A combination of straight shaft side-wall friction and end bearing piers are of the same construction as the two mentioned above, but with both side-wall friction and end bearing assigned a role in carrying the design load.